realm/realm-js/packages/realm-app-importer/README.md

   --app-id-port          Starts up an HTTP server and serves the app id [number]
 ```

-Besides the `<template-path>` the CLI takes a few optional runtime parameters, most of which should be self-explainatory and set to defaults that should ease the usecase of integration tests agains local deployments.
+Besides the `<template-path>` the CLI takes a few optional runtime parameters, most of which should be self-explainatory and set to defaults that should ease the usecase of integration tests against local deployments.

 When using this for integration tests, there exists a couple of ways to get a hold of the id of the app, once it's imported: